ashleychilders/project_resume_chiders_ashley/README.md

 **Comments**

 1.)
 For my custom JavaScript I set an event listener of mouseover for my different sections.
-When the mouse hovers over a specific section I color coded it to match the color used for the corresponding navigation button.
+When the mouse hovers over a specific section the background color changes to match the corresponding navigation button.
 I did this to set the different sections apart visually.